Car Hacks Every Mom Needs to Know

 Keep them Entertained

 One of the reasons why our daughter throws tantrums is she gets bored.
 We decided to create a project for her.
 We purchased shoe organizers to hang at the back of the car seat.
-In it, we asked her to choose which toys she wants to bring to a trip.
+In it, we asked her to choose which toys she wants to bring on a trip.
 We reminded her not to bring tiny toys or those with small parts so that they won’t get lost.
 She opted to bring her dolls and stuffed animals.

 I also purchased a food tray which I placed in the pocket of the car seat.
 My wife put together an activity set where she placed a coloring book, drawing pad, crayons, and pencils.
 These she also put together with the food tray.
 If she gets tired of the toys, she can always bring out the art materials and use the tray.